mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Authentication Compromise: Ghost Users and Impersonation

 One important property of MLS is that all members know which other members are in the group at all times.
-If all members of the group and the Authentication Service are honest, no parties other than the members of the current group can read and write messages protected by the protocol for that group.
+If all members of the group and the AS are honest, no parties other than the members of the current group can read and write messages protected by the protocol for that group.

 This guarantee applies to the cryptographic identities of the members.